Kripsii/alx-low_level_programming/0x14-bit_manipulation/README.md

-Get value of a bit at agiven index
+set value of bit at given point to 1